 Traditional Chinese Medicine Qi Acupuncture, qigong, touch-based work

-Ayurveda Prana Breath, massage, movement practices
+Ayurveda Prana Breath practices, massage, movement

 What the evidence says and where it’s limited